CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 ## Reading a File
 If you followed Mike Shaw's video, you will have a good idea of how to read a file.
 This follows a similar guideline.

-👉🏽 **Your Task**  Read the file passed in via program arguments, and print out its contents to the screen

 The standard c library stdlib provides a number of File access functions.
 If you wanted to open a file using the first program argument, you could do it the following way